We Offer Flexible Scheduling, Small Class Sizes, Expert Faculty,

 2. Contact your state board of nursing and ask if they have a list of available preceptors in your area.

-3. Contact your local, regional or state Nurse Practitioner (NP) Association.
+3. Contact your local, regional, state, or national Nurse Practitioner (NP) Association.
 You can join as a student member (at reduced rates) and then attend local Association meetings to network with potential preceptors.
 Some NP Associations operate web sites and/or email list serves that are accessible to members and which allow students to post an “advertisement” for a preceptor.

 4. Review organizations online that serve underserved populations: